-A book in itself is not worth much unless we truly implement what we learn from it into real life.
+A book is not worth much unless we implement what we learn from it into real life.
 Here are a few updates I made to my lifestyle after reading The Comfort Crisis:

-– Updated my workout routine to include discomfort I.e running up ski slopes and under dress for cold weather.
+- – I Updated my workout routine to include discomfort I.e running up ski slopes and under dress for cold weather.

-– Scheduled my first Misogi.
+- – I scheduled my first Misogi.
 But I don’t know what it will be about yet.

-The Comfort Crisis Book of the Year candidate for me.
-It a book that have influenced my thinking and provided the most practical changes to my life this year.
-It goes though a lot of aspects in which we can gain from going against our instincts and benefit hardships.
+The Comfort Crisis is a Book of the Year candidate for me.
+It’s a book that have influenced my thinking and provided the most practical changes to my life this year.

-- How it good for us to carry heavy thing.
+– How it’s good for us to carry heavy thing.

-- How spending time in nature is of benefit for us mentally (and why living in cities is detrimental to psychological health.
+– How spending time in nature is of benefit for us mentally (and why living in big cities is detrimental to psychological health.)

-- Why we are better of maintaining a healthy weight.
+– Why we are better off by maintaining a healthy weight.

 – How being through tough shit, makes us less petty.

-There is a lot of good stuff in this book andnd it reminds me of David Goggins book Can’t Hurt Me in some ways, but its from a different perspective and has very–very—different tone.
+The Comfort Crisis reminds me of David Goggin’s book Can’t Hurt Me in some ways — but it has a different perspective,, and has very, VERY, different tone.
 Both books got me to change habits and push myself harder.

-In the end the author, Michael Eastern reflect o something his friends Galpin had said:
+In the end Comfort Crisis, the author Michael Eastern, thoughtfully reflects on something his friends Galpin had said:

 “If I said, ‘hey we are going for a two-hour hike.Or We’re going to dead-lift our body weights” or “we are going to do some grappling or kickboxing today” and that gives you anxiety?
 That’s a real problem.
 I’m not saying that those things shouldn’t be challenging but you should be able to do pretty much any physical activity well.”
 In our pursuit of better living we’ve allowed comfort to calcify our natural movements and strengths.
 Without conscious discomfort and purposeful exercise—- a forceful push against comfort creep— we’ll only continue to become weaker s and sicker.”

-If you enjoyed The Comfort Crisis then you might like the books:
+If you enjoyed The Comfort Crisis then you might like these books:

 Further reading on Voluntary Discomfort